 - Do not discuss personal information around patients.
 Information about family members, schedules, or personal stresses can be used for manipulation.

 Many of our patients have developed patterns of subtle manipulation to gain control in relationships.
-These skills mean survival in the criminal world and can become a havitual mode of communication – even with healthcare staff.
-There are common themes to the manipulation patterns of inmate-patients.
-Been on guard for these manipulation techniques that come from the excellent book – The Art of the Con.
+These skills mean survival in the criminal world and can become a habitual mode of communication – even with healthcare staff.
+There are common manipulations that are seen in the correctional environment.
+Based upon The Correctional Nurse Educator accredited class Inmate Manipulation, examples of these manipulations include the following:

-- Staff Friendship: Comments are personalized to establish a special relationship.
+- Flattery: Comments are personalized to appeal to your ego and establish a special relationship.
 “I am so glad you are here today.
 You are the only one who cares.”

 Looking Out for Others